 - trail shoe that can double as a light hiking and walking shoe

 If you're seeking luxury or a premium experience in the mountains, this shoe isn't for you.
 It's a budget-friendly, all-purpose shoe without a fancy midsole, ultra-padded upper, or cutting-edge technologies.

 For those features, consider checking out the carbon-plated Saucony Endorphin Edge or the Hoka Challenger 7.

 Trail Scout 2 vs. 1

-The second version of the Trail Scout from Asics only meets one significant update.
-To improve grip and stability, the outsole has a redesigned pattern that provides anchored steps on uneven terrains.
+The second version of the Trail Scout from ASICS only meets one significant update.
+The outsole now has a redesigned pattern, and it provides anchored steps on uneven terrains.
 The rest of the shoe's construction takes after its predecessor.

 Painless and stable steps